 11.24.07

-Occasionally something will give pleasure, will actually charm or divert or entertain, will, to use that terrifying word, disarm.
+quote: Occasionally something will give pleasure, will actually charm or divert or entertain, will, to use that terrifying word, disarm.
 Insofar as our fearful, compulsive, rigid natures allow, I think we should welcome what follows, since for natures of this kind, there is no embrace until one has been disarmed.
 (Louise Gluck, "Fear of Happiness," The Michigan Quarterly Review)

 *